 MK Chili Tropper announced on Sunday that he will leave the Blue and White Party, led by Benny Gantz, and hold consultations with political figures to determine his next steps in finding a new framework ahead of the upcoming elections.

-The move marks another blow to Gantz's party after a series of departures from lawmakers who are now members of the Yashar!
-Party, led by Gadi Eisenkot, who had been Gantz's second in command.
+The move marks another blow to Gantz’s party after a series of departures by lawmakers who are now members of the Yashar! party led by Gadi Eisenkot, once Gantz’s second in command.
+It also comes as the Blue and White party has failed to clear the electoral threshold in recent polls.

-He said that he was leaving the party because he could no longer "realize his worldview" and that "meaningful influence is no longer possible within the Blue and White party."
+He said that he was leaving the party because he could no longer “realize his worldview,” and that “meaningful influence is no longer possible within the Blue and White party.”

 Leader of the Blue and White Party MK Benny Gantz leads a faction meeting at the Knesset, the Israeli parliament in Jerusalem, on March 23, 2026.